By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

-One of the most critical responsibilities of a General Counsel and other managing counsel is building a team.
-Get it right, and you will have a team that delivers significant value to the organization.
-Get it wrong, and the negative impact on your productivity and reputation can be substantial.
+Building an effective in-house team is one of the most important responsibilities for a General Counsel or other managing counsel.
+Get it right, and you create a team that delivers significant value to the organization.
+Get it wrong, and the negative impact on your company’s exposure to risk, productivity, and brand reputation can be extensive.

-1. Tell me about your current position and how your responsibilities have evolved since joining the company/firm.
+1. Describe your current position and how your responsibilities have evolved since joining the company/firm.

-People who have earned the trust of the business and leadership team tend to take on greater responsibility year after year.
+People who have earned the trust of the business and leadership team tend to take on greater responsibility over time.

-2. Where do you bring the business the greatest value?
+2. Where or how do you feel you have brought your (current or past) employer the greatest value?

-The answer should describe how the candidate has provided solutions (legal and business related), reduced cost, increased efficiencies, etc.
+The answer should describe how the candidate has provided solutions (legal and business-related), reduced costs, increased efficiency, etc.

-The reality is only the GC should say “no” to the business.
-In-house counsel should bring potential solutions to the table, identify the associated risks, and make a convincing recommendation for the best move forward.
-The company will choose its path, and the attorney should support the outcome, good or bad.
+In-house counsel should present potential solutions, identify the associated risks, and recommend the best course of action.
+The company will choose its path, and the attorney should find a way to support the outcome.

-4. What is the positive feedback from your recent review?
-What adjectives do those around you use to describe you?
+4. Did you receive positive feedback from your most recent review?
+What adjectives are used by others to describe you?

 Look for words describing high EQ and leadership – good listener, humble, roll-up-your-sleeves, calm under pressure, relationship builder, solutions-oriented.

-5. Again, referring to your performance reviews, what areas have been mentioned for personal development?
+5. In your performance reviews, were any areas identified for personal development?

-6. Tell me about a time when a business partner was adamant about not taking your legal advice.
-What was the situation, and how did you resolve it?
+6. Describe a situation in which a business partner was adamant about not taking your legal advice.
+What were the circumstances, and how did you resolve it?

 Elicits what someone has done, not what they say they would do in a difficult circumstance.